uhray/cbax/README.md

 <a name="fresh" href="#fresh">#</a> cbax.<b>fresh</b>([<i>callback</i>, cb2, cb3...])

-Create a new cbax object with no middleware other than the optional <i>callback</i> values pprovided as arguments here.
+Create a new cbax object with no middleware other than the optional <i>callback</i> values provided as arguments here.

 <a name="call" href="#call">#</a> <b>cbax</b>([<i>callback</i>, cb2, cb3...])